 Students are expected to be in school unless excused for a lawful absence.
 After absences, it is the student's responsibility to complete all missed work.
-Students who will be absent should to get their assignments from PARENT PORTAL or email their students teachers.
+Students who will be absent should get their assignments from their classes TEAMS pages or email their teachers.